 A Tribute to Mildred Nicholson Bell

-Last week, at age 108 ½, Mildred Nicholson Bell peacefully passed away.
+At age 108 ½, Mildred Nicholson Bell peacefully passed away.
 As a lifetime resident of Pitman and beloved resident of United Methodist Communities at Pitman, Mildred proudly described herself as a “Pitmanite through and through.”
 Born on July 31, 1906, her family lived in a Grandview Avenue home with gas lanterns and an outhouse.
 Years later they installed electricity and indoor plumbing.

 Mildred had many wonderful memories about growing up in Pitman such as attending the annual New Year’s Day Mummer Parade in nearby Philadelphia and Missionary Society functions.
 Her family belonged to the local Baptist church.

 During the early 1920s Pitman did not have its own high school.
 Students took a train into Glassboro.
 She recalled that a group of local boys followed and annoyed the girls as they walked from the train station to the school — among these her future husband Ralph.
 After graduating, Mildred worked as a secretary in the Pitman Public Schools.

 Mildred and Ralph married in 1928.
 They became active members of the Pitman United Methodist Church; Mildred joined the Order of the Eastern Star Pitman Chapter #57.
 Later, the couple welcomed a son and a daughter.
 For the most part, Mildred was a stay-at-home mom, and an active volunteer.
 Ralph advanced from salesman to vice president at Hardwick & Magee, from which he retired.
 For many years, Mildred and Ralph spent summers in Ocean City, New Jersey and winters in Florida.
 Throughout 64 years of marriage they also traveled.